If you want to learn more about how solar photovoltaic (PV) panels convert sunlight into electricity, this is a good place to start!

 Inverters convert the direct current (DC) electricity from the solar panel into alternating current (AC) electricity, so it can be added to the utility grid system.

-The electricity generated will be collected on-site using underground cables to the project substation.
+The electricity generated will be collected on-site using underground cables connected to the project substation.
 The project substation will aggregate and feed the electricity to the grid and includes a transformer that converts – or “steps up” – the electricity to the same voltage carried by the grid transmission lines.

 Buckheart Solar will maintain and protect the leased land during the life of the project, after which it will revert to the owner’s control and be available again for traditional farming after full decommissioning of the site.
-Solar development and traditional agricultural can co-exist side-by-side, and increasingly are found together.
+Solar development and traditional agriculture can co-exist side-by-side and increasingly are found together.
 Responsible solar development provides benefits to both agriculture and local ecosystems by improving soil health over time, increasing biodiversity, retaining water and topsoil with deep-rooted vegetation, and nurturing native pollinators which support local food production.

 Illinois farmers produce world-class products.
 As stewards of the land, they understand the need to balance productivity and environmental protection.
 Buckheart Solar will be built primarily on agricultural land, and while the product produced is not traditionally agricultural, it generates a necessary, renewable product, and continues the tradition of Illinois’ agricultural leadership.
 Clean solar energy is produced without air or water pollution and provides a revenue stream for farmers, their families, and the local community.
 At the end of the project’s economic life, the land will be once again available for traditional agriculture.